 |S1, S2||SCOM5813||Science Communication Dissertation Part 4|

-For students in course by coursework only, take unit(s) to the value of 36 points of which at least 12 points (two units) must be taken at Level 5.
+For students in course by coursework only, take unit(s) to the value of 36 points of which at least 6 points (one unit) must be taken at Level 5.
 For students in course by coursework and dissertation only, take unit(s) to the value of 12 points:

 |N/A||COMM5605||Issues in Contemporary Global Journalism|

 |NS||COMM5703||Communication, Innovation and Project Management|

 |NS||EDUC5494||Approaches to Student Assessment|

 |S1||GEOG5502||Conservation, Development and Sustainability|

 |S1, S2||MKTG5406||Buyer Behaviour and Decision Making|